Invasion Percolation on Power-Law Branching Processes: Volume of finite forests attached to the backbone

-so that the forests hanging off the backbone for $\alpha\in(0,1)$ are of size $w_k^{-\alpha/(\alpha-1)}$.
-Therefore, Proposition~\ref{prop-size-trees-backbone-(0,1)} proves Theorem~\ref{thm:Cs_scaling} for $\alpha\in(0,1)$, thereby providing the final piece to the proof of Theorem~\ref{thm:Cs_scaling}.
-Lemma~\ref{lem:convergence_hatDBK_alpha(0,1)} implies that the effective degree $\hat D_{v_k}$ also scales as $w_k^{-\alpha/(1-\alpha)}$.
+Finally, Lemma~\ref{lem:convergence_hatDBK_alpha(0,1)} implies that the effective degree $\hat D_{v_k}$ also scales as $w_k^{-\alpha/(1-\alpha)}$.
 This implies that the dominating contribution to the volume scaling is induced by the degree of $v_k$ rather than the volume of the attached forest itself.

 \begin{proof} The proof setup is similar to that for $\alpha>2$ and $\alpha\in(1,2)$, except that we do not need a uniform bound on the mass function anymore: \begin{enumerate} \item \hyperref[par:5.4-part05]{\textbf{No contribution for large values of $\hat D_{v_k}$.}} We start with \eqref{tilde-Tik-def}.
-In the proof we need some control on $\hat D_{v_k}$ and consider therefore first that the contribution restricted to $\{\hat D_{v_k}\in( (1-\varepsilon)n,n)\}$ vanishes.
+In the proof we need some control on $\hat D_{v_k}$ and therefore first prove that the contribution restricted to $\{\hat D_{v_k}\in( (1-\varepsilon)n,n)\}$ vanishes.
 Lemma~\ref{lem:split_mass_alpha(0,1)} shows that this contribution vanishes exponentially fast in $n$. \item \hyperref[par:5.4-part1]{\textbf{Local limit results.}} We start again at \eqref{tilde-Hk-law-binomial-b}.
 Similar to the proof for $\alpha\in(1,2)$, we use the binomial local limit theorem on $\prob(X_1^{\sss(k)}+\cdots+X_n^{\sss(k)} =n-\hat D_{v_k}) =\prob(Q_n =n-\hat D_{v_k}) $.
 After this, we simplify the expression further by a normal approximation in Lemma~\ref{lem:Normal_approx_alpha(0,1)} that is close to that of Lemma~\ref{lem:Norm_approx_fin_mean}, but catered to $\alpha\in(0,1)$. \item \hyperref[par:5.4-part2]{\textbf{Convergence of $ w_k^{\alpha/(1-\alpha)}\hat D_{v_k}$. }} After the normal approximation, the remaining terms are expressed in an expectation of a bounded function of $\hat D_{v_k} w_k^{\alpha/(1-\alpha)}$, for which we show its convergence.
 This concludes the proof. \end{enumerate} \paragraphi{No contribution for large values of $\hat D_{v_k}$} Our starting point is \eqref{tilde-Hk-law-binomial-b}, where we aim to show that the contribution of large values of $\hat D_{v_k}$ add a negligible amount to the volume scaling.
 Fix $\varepsilon>0$ small and define

 then we split

 We show that the second expectation vanishes even when scaled with a factor $n$, by showing convergence is exponential in $n$: \begin{lemma} Recall $\prob_k$ from \eqref{eq:def_prob_k} and $n=\lceil xw_k^{\alpha/(1-\alpha)}\rceil$, then for $\varepsilon\leq 1/2$